Archon (butterfly)

 Archon is a genus of Palaearctic swallowtail butterflies in the subfamily Parnassiinae.
-Traditionally, only two species have been known: Archon apollinus and Archon apollinaris.
-Recent studies, however, have given specific status to a third taxon, Archon bostanchii.
+Traditionally, only two species have been recognized: Archon apollinus and Archon apollinaris.
+Recent studies, however, have given specific status to a third taxon, Archon bostanchii, and suggested that further subspecies could warrant recognition as species.

 Taxonomy

 The genus consists of the following species:

 Food plants

 Species from this genus feed on Aristolochia species.